Analysis | Sen. Lee, recently infected with coronavirus, speaks without a mask at Barrett hearing

 Sen. Thom Tillis (R-N.C.), who also attended the Sept.
 26 event announcing Barrett’s nomination, began experiencing virus symptoms Oct.
 3.

 “I had serious symptoms on Saturday morning.
-They diminished and went away by Saturday afternoon and I’ve been great ever since,” Tillis told North Carolina media Tuesday.
+They diminished and went away by Saturday afternoon, and I’ve been great ever since,” Tillis told North Carolina reporters Tuesday.

 Yet because he’s not outside the 10-day window since his symptoms occurred, Tillis stayed home, saying he would return once doctors gave him the go-ahead.

-“The moment that I’m cleared, I’ll drive my truck up to Washington and I’ll be sitting in the committee hearings,” Tillis said last week.
+“The moment that I’m cleared, I’ll drive my truck up to Washington, and I’ll be sitting in the committee hearings,” Tillis said last week.

 And then there is Cruz, whose biggest coronavirus mistake was standing near Lee while watching Trump debate Biden.